facebookresearch/pytorchvideo/docs/source/doc_model_zoo.md

 ### Charades

 | arch     | depth | pretrain     | frame length x sample rate | MAP   | Flops (G) | Params (M) | Model |
 | -------- | ----- | ------------ | ---------------- | ----- | --------- | ---------- | ----- |
 | Slow     | R50   | Kinetics 400 | 8x8              | 34.72 | 55.10     | 31.96      | [link](https://dl.fbaipublicfiles.com/pytorchvideo/model_zoo/charades/SLOW\_8x8\_R50.pyth)  |
 | SlowFast | R50   | Kinetics 400 | 8x8              | 37.24 | 66.60     | 34.00      | [link](https://dl.fbaipublicfiles.com/pytorchvideo/model_zoo/charades/SLOWFAST\_8x8\_R50.pyth)   |

+### Using PytorchVideo model zoo
+We provide several different ways to use PyTorchVideo model zoo.
+* The models have been integrated into TorchHub, so could be loaded with TorchHub with or without pre-trained models.
+Additionally, we provide a [tutorial]() which goes over the steps needed to load models from TorchHub and perform inference.
+* PyTorchVideo models are also supported in PySlowFast.
+You can use [PySlowFast workflow]() to train or test PyTorchVideo models.

 Notes: